codefellows/seattle-code-301n24/curriculum/prework/arrow-functions/README.md

 ## Submission Instructions

-1. When finished, push your branch back to your fork on GitHub, and merge it into main.
+1. When finished, make a PR from your branch to main, and merge it.
 1. Submit a link to your PR.
 You can link to a pull request even if the pull request is already merged or closed.
 1. Add a comment in your Canvas assignment which includes the following:
     - A question within the context of today's lab assignment